A Cryogenic Memristive Neural Decoder for Fault-tolerant Quantum Error Correction: Discussion

-Scalability is a concern for QEC decoders, and neural decoders are no exception.
-As the error correction code distance increases, the syndrome space grows exponentially.
-Neural decoders thus require an exponentially larger dataset to learn the pattern between syndromes and the occurrences of logical errors.
-Alone, our proposed approach does not overcome this issue.
-However, it can be integrated in a multi-stage or hierarchical decoding scheme \cite {Varsamopoulos:2020b, Delfosse:2020, Meinerz:2022}.
-Multi-stage or hierarchical approaches have been proposed to improve the efficiency of neural network-based decoders \cite{Varsamopoulos:2020a, Baireuther:2018a, Chamberland:2018} by using a combination of two decoding modules.
-In some instances, the first module is a simple or na\"ive classical decoder, and the second is a neural network-based decoder \cite{Varsamopoulos:2020a}.
-The role of the neural network-based module is to act as a supervisor, identifying when the correction suggested by the simple decoder will lead to a logical error.
-This approach leads to a constant execution time once the neural network has been trained, regardless of the physical error rate, and scales linearly with the number of qubits in the code \cite{Varsamopoulos:2020a}.
-A more recent study demonstrates that neural networks can be used as local decoders to remove an initial set of errors, thereby reducing the syndrome space and enabling the fast execution of a global decoder (MWPM in the study) to correct the remaining errors \cite {Chamberland:2022}.
-In this sense, our analog neural decoder could be integrated in a hierarchical decoding strategy and act as a local decoder to feed inputs to a global decoder.
+Scalability is a well-known issue for \ac{QEC} decoders: as the error correction code distance increases, the syndrome space grows exponentially.
+Neural decoders thus require an exponentially larger dataset to learn about correlations between syndromes and the occurrences of logical errors.
+Our decoder cannot overcome the issue of scalability.
+However, it can be integrated in a multi-stage or hierarchical decoding scheme~\cite{Varsamopoulos_2020b, Delfosse_2020, Meinerz_2022}.
+Multi-stage or hierarchical approaches have been proposed to improve the efficiency of \ac{NN}-based decoders by using a combination of two decoding modules; in some instances~\cite{Varsamopoulos_2020a}, the first module is a simple classical decoder, and the second is a \ac{NN}-based decoder.
+The role of the \ac{NN}-based module is to act as a supervisor, identifying when the correction suggested by the simple decoder will lead to a logical error.
+This approach results in a constant execution time once the \ac{NN} has been trained, regardless of the physical error rate, and scales linearly with the number of qubits in the code.
+A more recent study~\cite{Chamberland_2022} demonstrates that \acp{NN} can be used as local decoders to remove an initial set of errors, thereby reducing the syndrome space and enabling the fast execution of a global decoder (minimum-weight perfect matching in the study) to correct the remaining errors.
+In this sense, a fully analog version of our \ac{MND} could be integrated in a hierarchical decoding strategy and act as a local decoder to feed inputs to a global decoder.